Tintagel: History and government

-Arthurian legends
+Arthurian legend

 As described in Geoffrey's popular Historia, Gorlois, Duke of Cornwall, put his wife Igraine in Tintagol while he was at war (posuit eam in oppido Tintagol in littore maris: "he put her in the oppidum Tintagol on the shore of the sea").
 Merlin disguised Uther Pendragon as Gorlois so that Uther could enter Tintagel and impregnate Igraine while pretending to be Gorlois; Uther and Igraine's child was King Arthur.
 This motif became the standard origin story of Arthur in subsequent medieval chronicles and chivalric romances.
+In modern era, the association of Tintagel with Arthur's birthplace was popularised by Alfred, Lord Tennyson in Idylls of the King.

 Some events of the Tristan and Iseult legend are also set at Tintagel.
+Modern works such as Algernon Charles Swinburne's Tristram of Lyonesse and Thomas Hardy's The Famous Tragedy of the Queen of Cornwall at Tintagel in Lyonnesse perpetuated that association.

+Tourists can visit King Arthur's Great Halls at Trevena which is a substantial building of the early 1930s.
+The Artognou stone, which was discovered in 1998, has added to the legend, although historians do not believe the inscription refers to King Arthur.

 Archaeology and architecture

 The Ravenna Cosmography, of around 700, makes reference to Purocoronavis (almost certainly a corruption of Durocornovium), 'a fort or walled settlement of the Cornovii': the location is unidentified, but Tintagel and Carn Brea have both been suggested.
 If this is correct then it would have been on the site of Tintagel Castle.
 Excavations around Tintagel Castle have supported the notion of trade goods there, with ships from along the Atlantic Coast and the Mediterranean Sea bringing pots carrying wine or oil, in the Early medieval period.
 The site appeared to be one of the places where a local king or warlord, perhaps of Dumnonia, and his entourage settled for a time, and traded with ships arriving from those far ports.